Detailed and easy elaboration of Wall Wash Test (WWT) on Chemical tankers (with Videos)

 As you are reading this article I assume you know how you will clean the tanks.
 So, I will not discuss Tank cleaning procedures today.

-Let’s dig into WWT / Contamination test
+Let’s dig into the WWT / Contamination test

 Wall Wash test results depend on previous cargo miscibility/ dissolve capacity with water and tank coatings.
 This is not a single test.
-We do several tests to confirm tanks readiness, these are known as follows:
+We do several tests to confirm tank readiness, these are known as follows:

 • Apha color test